fredjiles/googleads-php-lib/README.md

+# Temporary clone use at your own risk

+We are using this cloned repo as a work around until we finish our migration of our current outdated system.
+This version comes with no guarantees, and is only known to work for our specific use cases and functionality.

+Word to the wise keep up on package updates so you never have to clone a repo.
 ## Old Google Ads API PHP Client Library (deprecated)

 This project hosts the PHP client library for the various SOAP-based Ads APIs